How does dental health impact the overall health of my dog?

 Why is early detection and diagnosis of dental disease so important?

-Yes, that is so important to me.
-Too often we'll avoid looking at their dog's teeth until it's a real problem in older age.
-If we can jump on this early in life, not only can we learn together how to work to keep the teeth healthy, we can also teach the dog to chew, we can teach the dog to accept brushings, and the sooner we can prevent all that bacteria and inflammation from constantly being swallowed and entering the body, the better, because we don't want those organs affected.
-Dental disease can certainly lead to heart disease, kidney disease, and liver disease.
-These are all organs that are highly affected by what's being swallowed.
+This is exactly why dental health is so important to me.
+Too often, people don’t pay attention to their dog's teeth until it becomes a serious issue later in life.
+If we address this early, not only can we work together to keep their teeth healthy, but we can also teach the dog to chew properly and accept brushing.
+The earlier we can prevent bacteria and inflammation from being swallowed and entering the body, the better, because we don't want our pets' major organs to suffer.
+Dental disease can certainly lead to heart, kidney, and liver disease—all organs that are highly impacted by what’s being swallowed.

 How often should my dog's teeth be checked?

 You should check your dog's teeth as often as possible, even weekly.
-And I usually teach people how to do that, and it's really important for training.
-A professional should check your dog's teeth at least every 6 to 12 months.
-The older they are, the more often we should check them.
+I usually teach people how to do this, as it's also important for training.
+A professional should examine your dog's teeth at least every 6 to 12 months, and as they get older, more frequent checkups are necessary.

 What is a professional dental cleaning like for a dog?

-All right, so if you have any questions about dental health, or you're seeing these issues, don't hesitate to give us a call, and we'll start with an exam, and I can explain all these things to you and give you different ways to keep your dog's mouth healthy and leading to a healthy long life.
+If you have any questions about your dog's dental health or notice any issues, don’t hesitate to call us.
+We’ll start with an exam, and I’ll walk you through everything, offering different ways to keep your dog’s mouth healthy and ensure a long, healthy life.

 More Information on Dog Dental Care from Dr. Ryan